 Our pre-designed models are available with furniture packages, but are not a mandatory part of the purchase.

-Steelblox total pricing includes all construction, transportation, setting, architecture drawings, structural & MEP engineering, state building permits and the cost of a foundation system specific to your building site.
+Steelblox total pricing includes all construction, transportation, setting, architecture drawings, structural & MEP engineering, and state building permits.

 Our Specifications Fact Sheet gives you an organized view of all the details.

 Steelblox is a licensed General Contractor, and can complete all necessary sitework.
 We have nearly 20 professional carpenters on staff, with skill sets that range across the spectrum of specialty construction disciplines.
 We've built or remodeled over a thousand homes and commercial structures over the last 30 years, and we rely heavily on that experience to perfect your project.

 That said, we do often work with regional General Contractors to coordinate the completion of sitework, and/or specialty work our clients often need.

 Our goal is to coordinate the best construction team possible to complete the project on time, on budget, and to the incredibly high standard our clients expect and we demand of ourselves.

 Yes.
 Our team of architects and engineers is dedicated to crafting solutions for your project.
 Many Steelblox clients start with one of our detailed plans and modify it to fit their requirements.

 Often our clients are in need of an entirely new design, and we encourage and support those initiatives.
 We do however point out that while we can tailor any of our models or facilitate a custom design by clients and their architects/designers, if they are not familiar with modular design and construction methods, costs can be dramatically increased when adopting those plans to meet our specification.